Why consider financial coaching?

 It’s not about how smart you are or how much you know about finances and money management.
 It’s about what you DO–it’s about your behavior.

-If you’d like to find out more about financial coaching, please don’t hesitate to contact me to set up a complimentary initial consultation.
-This initial consultation is a 15 minute introduction call to help you to determine if working with a financial coach is right for you.
-We will discuss what challenges with money you are experiencing and hoping to solve.
-Together we will determine if coaching is right for you.
+If you’d like to find out more about financial coaching and how it relates to your overall health and well-being, please don’t hesitate to contact me to set up a complimentary initial consultation.
+This initial consultation is a 15 minute introduction call to help you to determine if coaching is right for you.
+We will discuss what challenges you are experiencing and hoping to solve.
+Together we will determine if coaching is right for you, specifically with a focus on financial aspects of your life.